What do I need to do before I begin divorcing my spouse? How do I protect:

 Find a Law Firm Dedicated to Divorce & Family Law

 Hiring the right family law attorney is similar to seeking out the right medical professional to treat a health condition.

-Just like you wouldn’t want a doctor who normally treats feet to handle your brain surgery, you do not want a lawyer who doesn’t normally handle divorces to handle your divorce.
+Just like you wouldn’t want a doctor who treats feet typically to handle your brain surgery, you do not want a lawyer who doesn’t usually handle divorces to handle your divorce.

 A law firm dedicated to family law will understand your divorce or family case and have the experience and knowledge you need for negotiations or court proceedings.

 A highly aggressive lawyer may make you feel like you are winning, but do not mistake an overly argumentative lawyer with strength.

 There is a time to fight and a time to negotiate.
 A lawyer who thinks taking your case to the courtroom is your first and the only option may very well increase your divorce costs and the problems between you and your spouse.